What a Lost Bet Means for Sports Bettors

 $100 on +200 = $300

-Odds can change after being posted based on the number of bets and the size of wagers coming in.
+Odds can change after being posted based on the number of bets and the size of wagers coming in and you may see a betting line move.
 If a number isn’t to your liking, you may be able to get a better one during the fluctuation.
 Live betting is another way to find something more suited for your stakes.

 BetMGM Bet Slip